lchdl/DeepWMH/README.md

     > ```
     > if no error shows, then ANTs is successfully installed.

-8.  (optional) verify your install:
+8. (Optional) verify your install:
     1) activate your virtual environment
     2) enter Python by typing and running: